PlaygroundSessions/php-code-exercise/README.md

 Everything is fair game.

+We are testing your ability to organize code cleanly, with SRP, not your knowledge of the Laravel/Lumen frameworks.

 Try to commit often and with small changes, so we can see what you are doing.

 If you have a particular strength (say documenting APIs), feel free show it off.